nsayed123/terraform-eks_automation/README.md

 If everything looks good type `yes` and hit `Enter`
 ```
-This will set the base Netwokring for you.
-It will out the Public IP of the bastion.
-This machine is not public but will be available from your local has it has restriction in security group
+This will set the base Networking for you.
+It will output the Public IP of the bastion.
+This machine is public but will be available from your local has it has restriction in security group. <br />
-ssh into the bastion machine
+ssh into the bastion machine.

 ```
 ssh -i <ap-south-1.pem> ec2-user@<bastion_public_ip>